tobsirl/graphQL/README.md

     },
 ```
 ### Relational Data
-Setting up relationships between object types allows you to query based on those relationships, this is on of the best features for GraphQL
+Setting up relationships between object types allows you to query based on those relationships, this is on of the best features for GraphQL.
 ```js
 type User {
     id: ID!